vuktacic/metrodisplay/JOURNAL.md

 As for programming, I spent 3 hours making a pong game, but I don't have to journal that ;)

 Time today: 3.0 hours
-Firmware time today: 3.0 hours
 **Time total: 20.5 hours**

+## June 11th, 2026
+Spent today getting the repo together for submission.
+I create the [bill of materials](./bom.csv) and populated the [README](./README.md) with info and a bunch of screenshots of the project.

+Not really much else to say lol.

+Time today: 1.0 hours
-**Firmware time total: 3.0 hours**
+**Time total: 21.5 hours**